EmbeddedOS/Linux/docs/linux_programming_interface.md

 - NOTE:
   - if `pid` equal 0, the signal is sent to every process in the same process group as the calling process, include calling process itself.
   - If `pid` less than -1, the signal is sent to all of the processes in the process group whose ID equals the absolute value of `pid`.

+### 20.6.
+Checking for existence of a process

+- The `kill()` system can serve another purpose.
+If the `sig` argument os specified as 0, then no signal is sent.
+Instead, `kill()` merely performs error checking to see if the process can be signaled.
+In other way, we can use this feature to check the PID exist.